Ahlström Estate

 History

-Ahlström’s Noormarkku Ironworks is one of the most significant industrial sites in Finland.
-Noormarkku was first mentioned in historical records in 1402, when Finland’s first archdeacon, Heikki Maununpoika, donated his estate to the Chapter of Turku Cathedral.
-In 1795, Adjutant General Carl Constantin de Carnall acquired the Herrgård and Tommila estates, along with six associated tenant farms and two sawmills.
-He decided to establish an ironworks at the Herrgård estate, and in 1806, he received a privilege from the Mining Board to operate one bar iron hammer and two forges.
-Noormarkku Ironworks was the last ironworks to be established in Finland during Swedish rule.
+In 1795 Adjutant General Carl Constantin de Carnall acquired the Herrgård and Tommila manors, together with six associated tenant farms and two sawmills.
+De Carnall decided to establish an ironworks on the Herrgård estate, and in 1806 he received a privilege from the Mining Office for one tilt hammer and two forges.
+The ironworks became known as the last ironworks founded in Finland during the period of Swedish rule.

 Links